IIIF/api/source/api/image/2.1/index.md

   * Simeon Warner, _Cornell University_
   {: .names}

-_Copyright © 2012-2014 Editors and contributors.
+_Copyright © 2012-2015 Editors and contributors.
 Published by the IIIF under the [CC-BY][cc-by] license._

 ----

-## Abstract
-{:.no_toc}

-This document describes an image delivery API proposed by the International Image Interoperability Framework (IIIF) group.
-The IIIF Image API specifies a web service that returns an image in response to a standard HTTP or HTTPS request.
-The URI can specify the region, size, rotation, quality characteristics and format of the requested image.
-A URI can also be constructed to request basic technical information about the image to support client applications.
-This API was conceived of to facilitate systematic reuse of image resources in digital image repositories maintained by cultural heritage organizations.
-It could be adopted by any image repository or service, and can be used to retrieve static images in response to a properly constructed URI.

-Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]

 ## Table of Contents
 {:.no_toc}